Lucky or Unlucky?

 On the other hand, being the victim of bad luck is also contagious.
 Just mentioning the words “bad luck” can do some damage to the perception that other people have of you.
 It sounds

 Four of my favorite comedic actors, Richard Ayoade, Ben Stiller, Vince Vaughn and Jonah Hill, are teaming up this summer for the feature film The Watch.

 (If you don’t know who Richard Ayoade is, go watch The IT Crowd, or this clip in which he demonstrates his enthusiasm for soccer.)

 All of this wouldn’t matter at all, if it weren’t for the fact that community watch participant George Zimmerman was a free man for nearly a month after having gunned down Trayvon Martin, an unarmed 17-year-old, even after the police told Zimmerman to stop following Martin.
-(He’s now on trial for second-degree murder.)
+(He’s now

 On April 17th, 28-year-old police offer Eder Loor was stabbed in the left temple with a three-inch switchblade while on duty in East Harlem.
 In other words, this entire blade was inside of his brain:

 A lot of commenters around the internet balk at the idea that you could be stabbed in the head and lucky at the same time.
 But Dr. Joshua Bederson, the neurosurgeon who operated on Loor, called him “a very lucky man.”